 Should I agree to the search of my vehicle?

 No. If you consent to the search of your vehicle, the officer can conduct a full search without a warrant.
-Anything the officer finds can and will be used as evidence against you in court.
-Do not give the officer consent to search your vehicle, even if the officer insists or pressures you to consent.
+Anything the officer finds can and will be used against you in court.
+Do not give the officer consent to search your vehicle, even if the officer insists or pressures you.
 Simply say "Sir / Maam, I do not consent to searches of my vehicle."